Help Center

 Usage Example

-created repeater field
+repeater field in meta box

 filled repeater fields

-I picked the “JetEngine Meta Field” as the Source and selected the needed JetEngine Field name.
+We picked the “JetEngine Meta Field” as the Source and selected the needed JetEngine Field name.

 repeater query settings

-setup listing item pop-up
+setup listing item pop-up for repeater query values

 Also, you can use the Customize field output option.